Issiah-Delisser/Issiah-Delisser/README.md

-Hi, I am @Issiah-Delisser, an aspiring gameplay programmer.
+I am @Issiah-Delisser, a games programmer who specializes in programming gameplay but have worked with shaders and UI programming as well.